 Please email the following information to email@example.com no later than Friday, February 27, 2015.
 Abstracts submitted after this date will not be considered.

 In the email, please include:

 1) The abstract attached as a Microsoft Word document.
 Please format the abstract as Times New Roman and 12 pt font.
 Abstracts are limited to 250 words, not including title, authors, and affiliations.
 (See sample below.)

 2) Indicate in the text if you would like your poster to be evaluated in the student poster award contest.
 If you would like to be eligible for an award, please indicate whether you are a graduate student, undergraduate student, high school student, or other.
 If you do not indicate this in your submission, you will not be evaluated by a poster judge.

-3) Contact information for the primary author.
-(Email and/or telephone.)
+3) Email contact information for the primary author.